xshirl/textbookapp/README.md

 Depending on time, I will include a log in/ registration form.
 I will also include a Khan Academy API or some other education API depending on time.
 Also depending on time, I will incorporate a reviews form.

+Pages:
+Home, Textbooks, Genres, Add New Textbook, Cart, My Textbooks

+User Stories:
+- maybe log in and register
+- add textbook to cart
+- "buy" textbook in cart and have it added to My Textbooks Shelf
+- Edit and Delete textbook in cart and My Textbooks

 ## Wireframes